 This feminine, loose-fitting design was inspired by the vintage fashions of the 1920s, and particularly by the Bloomsbury Group of writers, artists and intellectuals.
 Its smock-style shape is decorated with a moss stitch diamond pattern, a deep open neck and collar, and split side hems.
 The project is knitted in Erika Knight's British Blue 100, which is a lustrous Bluefaced Leicester wool yarn.

 7. The every day staple

-A wide turtleneck and gorgeously rich center cable draw you into this Debbie Bliss' Dunwich sweater.
+A wide turtleneck and gorgeously rich centre cable draw you into this Debbie Bliss' Dunwich jumper.
 Raglan shaping and soft-as-sugar halo from the Aymara 100% baby alpaca yarn.
-Knitted flat and seamed, Dunwich is a gorgeous everyday sweater that you just won't want to take off.
+Knitted flat and seamed, Dunwich is a gorgeous every day jumper that you just won't want to take off.